 I am involved in this project as part of the international JEM-EUSO Collaboration.
 My contributions include the integration and testing of the instrument hardware and the design and implementation of the level 2 trigger algorithm.
 I am also responsible for the instrument data acquisition and control software which I have released as open source with extensive documentation.

-3. Capel, F. et al., 2019.
+Software paper: Capel, F. et al., 2019.
 Mini-EUSO (Extreme Universe Space Observatory) data acquisition and control software.
 The Journal of Astronomical Telescopes, Instrumentation and Systems, 5(4), pp.044009, 10.1117/1.JATIS.5.4.044009.

-4. Capel, F. et al., 2018.
+Instrument paper: Capel, F. et al., 2018.
 Mini-EUSO: A high resolution detector for the study of terrestrial and cosmic UV emission from the International Space Station.
 Advances in Space Research, 62(10), pp.2954-2965, 10.1016/j.asr.2017.08.030.

-My PhD thesis, Cosmic clues from astrophysical particles, is now publicly available.
-This thesis explores different ideas with the underlying goal of reaching a deeper understanding of the astrophysical particles that we detect on Earth.
-The research projects described above are brought together, with Part I focusing on the development of a space-based observatory for ultra-high-energy comsic rays, and Part II investigating advanced analysis techniques that can be applied to existing data.
+My PhD thesis, Cosmic clues from astrophysical particles, explores different ideas with the underlying goal of reaching a deeper understanding of the astrophysical particles that we detect on Earth.
+Part I focuses on the development of a space-based observatory for ultra-high-energy comsic rays, and Part II investigates advanced analysis techniques that can be applied to existing data.
 These two approaches are complementary and the results presented motivate further investment in both directions in order to progress.
 For the cover, I played around with some generative art, and you can have a go yourself in this Observable notebook.